Submit a ticket

 Getting Started with the Transition Process

-Talk with your team about the benefits of transitioning to Version 3.x before starting the process.
-You can use version 3.0 or 3.4, but it is usually most beneficial to transition to the latest version.
+Talk with your team about the benefits of transitioning to Version 3.4 before starting the process.

 The process varies from vendor to vendor, so it is important to obtain instructions from your vendor.

-The process for uploading a Version 3.x vs 2.x file is the same.
-You may use a Version 3.x file to update records that you have previously reported using Version 2.x.
-Though it is not necessary, we encourage you to re-upload your previous records in order to take advantage of the new fields in Version 3.x.
-All ultrasound and MRI data elements, and all other 3.x fields, are null for exams reported using 2.x formats.
-If the same exam is again reported using a 3.x format, the 3.x fields are populated.
+The process for uploading a Version 3.4 vs 2.0 file is the same.
+You may use a Version 3.4 file to update records that you have previously reported using Version 2.0.
+Though it is not necessary, we encourage you to re-upload your previous records in order to take advantage of the new fields in Version 3.4.
+All ultrasound and MRI data elements, and all other fields introduced with Version 3.4, are null for exams reported using 2.0 formats.
+If the same exam is again reported using a 3.4 format, the 3.4 fields are populated.
 Fields common to both versions of NMD are overwritten.

 Note: Exams for the same patient are linked using Social Security Number, Old Medicare Beneficiary ID, New Medicare Beneficiary ID, and/or the unique patient ID you provide, regardless of the NMD version used to report the exam.